Vikesh115/MovieApp/README.md

 ## (*Entertainment App backend*)

-> This is a backend part that provides APIs for managing entertainent app website details.
+> This is a backend part of entertainent movie that provides APIs for managing website details.
 This application is developed using Node.Js, express and MongoDB database.

 ### APIs

 - "/docs" : Get Backend Documentation.
 - "/" : This default route will render "index.html" file.
-- "/subscribers" : This will respond with an array of subscribers.
-- "/subscribers/name" : This will respond with an array of subscribers with only two fields, name and subscribedChannel.
-- "/subscribers/:id : This will response with the details of subscriber whose id is provided.

 ### Prerequisites (Installation)